kodekloudhub/community-faq/docs/etcd-faq.md

 > etcd&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;804&nbsp;&nbsp;&nbsp;&nbsp;0.0  0.0 11217856 46296 ?
 Ssl  10:10   0:08 /usr/local/bin/etcd --name etcd-server --data-dir=/var/lib/etcd-data --cert-file=/etc/etcd/pki/etcd.pem --key-file=/etc/etcd/pki/etcd-key.pem --peer-cert-file=/etc/etcd/pki/etcd.pem --peer-key-file=/etc/etcd/pki/etcd-key.pem --trusted-ca-file=/etc/etcd/pki/ca.pem --peer-trusted-ca-file=/etc/etcd/pki/ca.pem --peer-client-cert-auth --client-cert-auth --initial-advertise-peer-urls <span>https://</span>10.21.18.18:2380 --listen-peer-urls <span>https://</span>10.21.18.18:2380 --advertise-client-urls <span>https://</span>10.21.18.18:2379 `--listen-client-urls https://10.21.18.18:2379,https://127.0.0.1:2379` --initial-cluster-token etcd-cluster-1 --initial-cluster etcd-server=https://10.21.18.18:2380 --initial-cluster-state new<br>
 root&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1106&nbsp;&nbsp;&nbsp;&nbsp;0.0  0.0  13448  1064 pts/0    S+   10:17   0:00 grep etcd

 In the above, there is one instance of `etcd` running.
 If there were more, then you would see additional big blocks of `etcd` arguments.
 It should be highly unusual to be faced with more than one `etcd` running on the same host in the exam.
-If you have seen more than one `etcd`, please post in the [slack channel](https://kodekloud.slack.com/archives/CHMV3P9NV).
+If you have seen more than one `etcd`, please post in Discord.
 Don't include full details of the question, as that would violate NDA.
 Only state that you have seen multiple external etcd processes.

 In the exam, use the `mousepad` application to take notes.